YAHOO NEWS THANKS TO

 Are you fascinated by conspiracies?
 If this is your case, you know that there are few things as frustrating as seeing that the reason for your sleepless nights, the elusive goal that ignites your desire to believe in conspiracies, leaving the agenda of the "forbidden topics."
 As the plots are fascinating, there is no compromise more boring than one where the labyrinth of the plot takes you right to a certain degree of certainty and this is because the certainty is the enemy of conspiracy theory.
 This preamble comes about because the FBI recently issued more than 2,000 documents, some of them secret until recently and more or less known, but they first appear on the website of the institution so dear to fans of the television series X -Files.

 a body, commonly associated with unexplained cases suspected of hiding, show to the public until yesterday confidential material, unleash mixed reactions among fans of the paranormal.
 Are convinced that "the above" never tell the awful truth (the terror in all its forms and truth retracted by the most various reasons).
 Others believe that agencies like the CIA or FBI do well preserve society in issues that can affect the "national security" and are people they know or assume the high levels of bureaucracy, inefficiency and, why not, ignorance capea formal institutions do not expect anything extraordinary of them.
+The first question to answer is: there is some interest in that pile of paper you just scanned to reveal the FBI?

 The new section of the FBI page called The Vault (The Vault or The Vault) there are 25 items that contain facsimiles of flying saucers, as he was called to UFOs when the myth began in June 1947.
 There are other things in this mixed bag.
 For example, declassified documents on figures as diverse as Elvis Presley, Al Capone, Carl Sagan, Charles Manson and Osama bin Laden.
 Unexplained Phenomena in the category the FBI presents material on the famous Roswell incident (the place where it was reported the fall of a "flying disk" in the field of farmer William Mac Brazel, in early July 1947), 19 leaves on a wave of cattle mutilations in the U.S. in 1975 and a dossier of 40 pages devoted to experiments on extrasensory perception, among other things.